 About EAN Guidelines for Neurologists

 An important aim of the EAN is to establish European standards of diagnosis, treatment and care within the various subfields of neurology.
 Europe with its very heterogeneous neurology needs to establish not only guidelines for the diagnosis and the treatment of neurological disorders, but also for the organisation of certain aspects of neurology.The guidelines of the EAN are produced by so-called task forces.
 A task force is a group of people with a chairperson and a written mandate, which usually runs for one to two years.
 The task forces are normally appointed by the Scientific Committee taking into consideration qualifications as well as geographical spread.
 A Task Force normally consists of a chairperson and at least six but not usually more than 12 members in order to facilitate the working process and the writing of the final guideline paper.
-Presently a number of task forces are at work, and soon virtually every issue of the European Journal of Neurology will contain an EAN guideline paper.

 The EAN Guideline Production Group (GPG) embarks on a new strategy for guideline development, which aims to: